JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 If you’re worried about flooding, refer to our guide on how to fix a flooded pool during winter.

-Even once you’ve added your winterising chemicals, the water can become imbalanced, so you may want to check it and test it every so often.
+Even once you’ve added your winterising chemicals, the water can become imbalanced, so you may want to check it and test it regularly.
 You might not need to check your water as frequently as when it’s open (once or twice a week), but monitoring the chemical levels throughout the winter is still a good idea so you can top anything up when it’s needed.

 Monthly checks will help keep your water ticking over – the most important checks remain testing the pH levels (should ideally be between 7.4-7.6) and the chlorine level (3ppm).